tdownes57/tdownes57/README.md

 - 👀 I’m interested in engineering software systems related to ID-card layout design.
 - 🌱 I’m currently learning C++, REST API
 - 💞️ I’m looking to collaborate on ... not sure yet.
 - 📫 How to reach me ...
-RSoftwareConsulting123@gmail.com
+TomDownes1@gmail.com _or_ RSoftwareConsulting123@gmail.com

 <!---
 tdownes57/tdownes57 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.